Armiron/esercizio/README.md

 # Backend Tech Challenge

+For - Include a README with relevant information (how to install, build, test and run the software) create a .env file with the API_KEY which you should already have.
+Do npm install
+Then run the api with node index.js or with npm run main To run tests with coverage npm run test

 As per point - Explain any compromise you may have made Compromises made:
 Not getting a mongo instance and do the trip saving deleting there.